graphql-rust/juniper/docs/book/content/tracing/index.md

         self.value
     }

+    // Multiplying is much harder, so we'll trace it, recorded span will also
+    // contain value of `another`.
-    // Here we'll record span and it will have field with name "another" and value we passed. fn multiply_values(&self, another: i32) -> i32 {
+    fn multiply_values(&self, another: i32) -> i32 {
         self.value * another
     }

-    // Here we'll record span and it will have field with name "self.value"
+    // Squaring is also hard but we don't know the value we squared so we can
+    // validate the results.
+In this case we can use `fields` argument to pass
+    // additional fields, that also will be included in span.
     #[instrument(fields(self.value = self.value))]
     fn square_value(&self) -> i32 {
         self.value * self.value